 During 2007 and continuing into 2008 we have continued to execute our plan to remediate known material weaknesses and significant deficiencies in internal control over financial reporting, improve our financial reporting processes and infrastructure, and review our processes and controls over the recording, processing and reporting of financial transactions ("business process design review").
-Management believes the measures that we have implemented during 2007 to remediate the material weaknesses in internal control over financial reporting have had a positive impact on our internal control over financial reporting.
-The changes we have made in our internal control over financial reporting from January 1, 2007 through the date of this report that have affected, or are reasonably likely to affect, our internal control over financial reporting are described below.
+Management believes the measures that we have implemented during 2007 to remediate the material weaknesses in internal control over financial reporting have had a positive impact on our internal control over financial reporting from January 1, 2007 through the date of this report that have affected, or are reasonably likely to affect, our internal control over financial reporting are described below.
 We have: